lachlan-00/ampache-administrator/README.md

 # Ampache Administrator Tools

+This repo containse the scripts used to build Ampache resources including:

+* Release zip files
+* Official Docker images
+* API example documentation
+* The ampache.org site
+* Generate the static html for ampache.org/api

-I'm trying to formalize my Ampache tools into one repo to allow other to use them
+I'm trying to formalize my Ampache tools into one repo to allow others to use them.
+Obviously not everyone has write access to do some of these things but by documenting this process it should be easier for anyone else to pick this up by doing it all in the open

 ## Files for Ampache Administrators